EndlessTrax/python-start-project/README.md

 To use this template, click the green button at the top of the GitHib page that's cleverly called **"Use this template"**.

-This template currently uses Python 3.10.
+This template currently uses Python 3.11.
+But test run on 3.8 and above.
 It also includes:

 - [pip-tools](https://pypi.org/project/pip-tools/) for dependency management.
 - [pytest](https://docs.pytest.org/en/6.2.x/) for testing